Warnings: vomiting, brief gore, mentions of child death.

 The beast roared.
 Its eyes had grown attuned to the dark after so many years, and the sight of such a bright fire must hurt it.
 It reared its head back, snapping its jaw aimlessly, but the heat and light kept it at bay.
 Wei Wuxian turned his head aside and screamed to the others, “Help him!
 The spell won’t last long!”

 At least now they listened to him: a few youths ran toward the shore to help Jiang Cheng out of the water and out of the monster’s reach.
 Jiang Cheng limped toward Wei Wuxian immediately, saying, “I found it!
 There’s an exit, it’s wide enough for six to swim through at once.”

 Elation swelled through Wei Wuxian’s chest.
 “Those who can swim pair up with those who can’t,” he ordered, “and no one say anything about propriety!
 This is your life at stake!
 Follow Jiang Cheng to the exit and go back to your sects as fast as possible.”
 Then to Jiang Cheng: “I have another talisman, I’ll distract it while you run.”

 Jiang Cheng’s face went bloodless.
 “I can’t leave you—”

 “I’ll be fine,” Wei Wuxian snapped.
 “Your sister is hurt, she needs you to make it through.
 Just go!
 I’ll follow as soon as I can.”

 Jiang Cheng’s jaw tensed painfully.
 “You better follow, Wei Wuxian,” he said.
-“You better come back alive.”
+“You better follow right behind us.”

 If his hands had not been taken by the half-burned talisman, he would have bowed, and not felt the lesser for it.